Integrating with Dynatrace via API

 Before you begin

-Review the following prerequisites to help you plan and configure a connection with Dynatrace.
+Make sure you perform the following actions before you configure a connection with Dynatrace:

 Dynatrace requirements

-To access the Dynatrace APIs required for data collection, generate an API token with the following scopes:
+To access the Dynatrace APIs required for data collection, generate an API token or create an OAuth client with the required scopes.

 - API v2: